amirouche/qadom/README.md

 	peers can connect to any other peer making it possible to build friend of friend kind of networks.

-Unlike applications bases on ActivityPub, you keep control of your identity.
+Unlike applications based on ActivityPub, you keep control of your identity.
 There is no concept of instance like in the Fediverse.
 One does not need a backup account in case the instance they choosed goes away.
 There is no concept of migration in Qadom.

 Except in case of network split, for a reason or another, there is a single Qadom network.

 Compared to gnunet, Freenet or Tor, Qadom is a trade-off for better performance and usability.
 Nonetheless, being censorship resistant and being able to cope with various attacks against the network are goals of the project.
-In a first step, Qadom want to proove that it is possible to build applications with rich interaction on a peer-to-peer network and an experience similar to the Fediverse.
-And like stated previously, with the great advantage of more freedom and control over identities.
+In a first step, Qadom want to proove that it is possible to build applications with rich interactions on a peer-to-peer network and an experience similar to the Fediverse.
+And like stated previously, with the great advantage of more freedom and full control over one's identity.

 Unlike Freenet, gnunet and Tor, for the time being at least, Qadom will (only) sercure point-to-point communications between peers.
 So that a malevolent operator will not be able to evavedrop on the whole network without taking part in the network somewhat honestly.
-It is a mechanic similar to HTTPS only the other end of the link knows about what one's intention.
-Also there are technics to confuse the other peers about one's intention that boils down to send mock traffic or forwarding other peers traffic.
+It is a mechanic similar to HTTPS, only the other end of the link knows about what one's intention.
+Also, there are technics to confuse the other peers about one's intention that boils down to send mock traffic or forwarding other peers traffic.
 That is called cover traffic in gnunet.

 Finally, one must recognize that security is not worse than in the ActivityPub based applications (except if you use Tor (which, apparantly is also flowed anyway)).
-And in Qadom, one never share its password with a (benevolant?) third party.
+And with Qadom, one never share their password with a (benevolant?) third party.

 I don't know much about IPFS, Secure Scuttlebut (SSB) and DAT.
-So, I can not compare with their approach to peer-to-peer (feedback welcom!).
+So, I can not compare with their approach to peer-to-peer (feedback welcome!).
 One difference with those projects is that Qadom is coded in Python and that, a priori, it is easy to interop with from another programming language.